kaze0021/ICS125/backend/server.md

 - `data`: float for exercise amount in hours

 ### Usage
-Updates water usage in user data.
+Updates water usage for the day.

 ### Response
 Returns status `400` on error and `200` on success.
 JSON response body contains the following: